The Scottish Government have announced a series of measures to support Scottish businesses affected by COVID-19.

 It’s intended to fill the gap for those ineligible for the Self-Employed Income Support Scheme (SEISS), having only worked as self-employed since April 2019.
 As such, you’ll only be eligible for the NSEHF if you became self employed on or after 6th April 2019.

 Similar to SEISS, the Newly Self Employed Hardship Fund requires that more than 50% of an your income comes from self-employment, and that trading profits were below £50,000 in 2019-20.
-Applications should be made through your local authority’s website, with more information available on the Find Business Support website.
+Applications should be made through your local authority’s website.

 What is the Creative, Tourism & Hospitality Enterprises Hardship Fund?